 From 1-3 spherical flowerheads occur on a flowering stalk that branches when more than a single flowerhead occurs.
 Some of the upper branches may terminate with these flowerheads, or a flowering stalk may occur from the axils of the leaves.
 Each mature flowerhead is about 1–1½" across, and is covered all around with small white or cream flowers.
-Each flower has a narrow corolla about 1/3" long, with 4 small spreading lobes at its apex.
+Each flower has a narrow corolla about 1/3" (8 mm.) long, with 4 small spreading lobes at its apex.
 There are 4 short stamens and a single white style that is quite long and undivided, projecting beyond the corolla.
 This latter characteristic provides the flowerhead with a starburst appearance.
 The small green calyx is tubular with 4 small teeth.
 It is about ¼" in length.
 The blooming period occurs during the summer (usually mid-summer) and lasts about 1 month.
 The flowers are sweetly fragrant.
-Each flower is replaced by a fruit that is obpyramidal (like a narrow upside-down pyramid).
-It contains 2 cells, each containing a single seed (occasionally, one of the cells is empty).
-The root system consists of a woody taproot.
+Afterwards, the flowerheads are replaced by spherical seedheads that turn red and eventually dark brown at maturity.
+Each flower is replaced by a small dry fruit that is narrowly obpyramidal (like a narrow upside-down pyramid).
+This fruit contains 2 cells, each cell containing a single seed (occasionally, one of the cells is empty).
+The root system is branching and woody.

 Cultivation: The preference is full or partial sun, wet to moist conditions, and a fertile soil with high organic content.
 This shrub is semi-aquatic, and can withstand flooded conditions for long periods of time.
 It will also grow in soil that is consistently moist, rather than wet, but will be smaller in size.

-Range & Habitat: Buttonbush occurs in most areas of Illinois, except for a few counties in the NW (see Distribution Map).
+Range & Habitat: The native Buttonbush occurs in most areas of Illinois, except for a few counties in the NW (see Distribution Map).
 It is occasional to locally common.
-Habitats include openings in floodplain forests, wet thickets, shrubby swamps, wet depressions in black soil prairies, marshes, bogs, seeps, and borders of rivers and small lakes.
+Habitats include openings in floodplain forests, vernal pools in wooded areas, wet thickets, shrubby swamps, wet depressions in black soil prairies, marshes, bogs, seeps, seasonal wetlands, and borders of rivers and small lakes.
 This shrub can form extensive colonies at some locations.

-Photographic Location: A degraded moist prairie at Judge Webber Park in Urbana, Illinois.
+Photographic Location: A degraded seasonal wetland at Judge Webber Park in Urbana, Illinois.
 This area is prone to occasional flooding after heavy rains.

 Comments: Buttonbush has attractive foliage and flowers.
 It is occasionally planted as an ornamental shrub.
-Because of the unique flowers, it is easy to identify in the field.
+Because of the unique flowerheads, it is easy to identify in the field.